aaronland/go-artisanal-integers/README.md

 ### Anecdotal

-Running `intd` on a vanilla Vagrant machine (running Ubuntu 14.04) on a laptop against 500 concurrent users, using siege:
+Running `intd` backed by MySQL on a vanilla Vagrant machine (running Ubuntu 14.04) on a laptop against 500 concurrent users, using siege:

 ```
 $> siege -c 500 http://localhost:8080